Working with Terrain

 Defining Terrain with FreeFlyer Script

 The Terrain object can also be created using the FreeForm script editor.
-To define a Terrain object in FreeFlyer script, specify the terrain data file path(s) or directory as shown in the example below.
+To define a Terrain object in FreeFlyer script, specify the terrain data file path(s) or directory.

 Adding Terrain to a VisibilitySegment

 The Terrain object can be added to or removed from a VisibilitySegment in order to define the surface features that will be considered when determining if the observer can see the target.
-The VisibilitySegment also allows a user to compute and visualize a viewshed, by configuring a PointGroup that represents the target points.
-When including occulting terrain the user must model occulting bodies as ellipsoids using the VisibilitySegment.CelestialObjectOccultationModel property, as shown below.
+The VisibilitySegment also allows you to compute and visualize a viewshed, by configuring a PointGroup that represents the target points.
+When including occulting terrain, you must model occulting bodies as ellipsoids using the VisibilitySegment.CelestialObjectOccultationModel property.

 Terrain Data